 For history’s sake, what was the deal with the (in)famous toe plugs on the first release of this binding in 2001?

-BELOW OFFERED FOR THE HISTORICAL RECORD.
-THIS SHOWS THE TRI-STEP BINDING FROM 2001/2002, WHICH REQUIRED THE RETROFIT “PLUG” IN THE TOEPIECE.
-I truly believe I’m doing Dynafit a favor by saying that in my opinion this “plug fix” is somewhat unacceptable (depends on exact use), more, the original production Tri-Step, without the modified toe plug, is utterly worthless because of the boot ejection problem.
-So be careful what you buy on the used market.
+In my opinion this “plug fix” was somewhat unacceptable (depends on exact use), more, the original production Tri-Step, without the modified toe plug, was utterly worthless because of the boot ejection problem.